Filter by Category

 Experience Level: Beginner, no prior experience needed

-Tuesday February 24, 6-8pm, (1 session)
+Monday September 28, 6-8pm, (1 session)

 Experience the amazing world of woodturning as you experiment with a variety of wood chisels to create simple cuts and learn beginner level techniques!

-Though this class is simply designed to offer an introduction to techniques and the safely using tools and the lathe, you will create a both a fun spinning top and a simple decorative bud vase1
+Though this class is simply designed to offer an introduction to techniques and the safely using tools and the lathe, you will create a both a fun spinning top and a simple decorative bud vase!

 All materials included in the cost of tuition